Lanjelin/hue-batch/README.md

 -c xxx     	::Set color temperature, 153-500
--a xxxxx  	::Alert effect, temp change state, none select (one flash) or lseslect (30sec flash or intill set to none) -e xxxx   	::Dynamic effect, none or colorloop (loops colors till set to none) -status     ::Print status of selected lights
+-a xxxxx  	::Alert effect, temp change state, none select (one flash) or lseslect (30sec flash or intill set to none) -e xxxx   	::Dynamic effect, none or colorloop (loops colors till set to none) -t xxx      ::Transitiontime, n multiple of 100ms, default 4 (400ms), setting to 0 makes it instant -status     ::Print status of selected lights
 -random     ::Do a random color show on selected lights, puts sat and bri to 255, transitiontime 0
 ```